SFe-Team-was-taken/SFe/format-specification/section11.md

 Traditional SiliconSF banks are provided for compatibility purposes only, but we are unaware of any shipping products using SiliconSF.

-Except from when size concerns prohibit its inclusion, SFe32 and SFe64 players should include an AWE ROM emulator.
+While it is optional, SFe32 players may include an AWE ROM emulator.

 - The AWE ROM emulator includes 152 samples.
 - The file size should be 1MB, as all samples should be to the same standard as the original.